phalcon/documentation/docs/application-micro.md

 }
 ```

-**Redirect Middleware**
+##### Redirect

-We attach this middleware again to the `before` event of our Micro application because we do not want the request to proceed if the requested endpoint needs to be redirected.
+This middleware is attached to the `before` event of our Micro application.
+It prevents the request from proceeding if the requested endpoint requires redirection.

 ```php
 <?php